Part V

 It asks who is present, who holds risk, and how repair is done when impact lands.

-Catharsis: the release impulse—crying, shaking, breath, sound, movement—that discharges stored charge.
+Catharsis: the release impulse—crying, shaking, breath, sound, movement—that discharges stored activation.

 It is supportive when voluntary, titrated, and bookended by regulation; forced purging is contraindicated.

-For any trust-based container, keep a clear crisis protocol:
+In any trust-based room, keep a clear crisis protocol:

 - STOP: end the practice and sit or lie down.